suchov/suchov.github.io/cv.md

 permalink: /cv/
 ---

-Innovative, result-oriented *Engineering Manager* with 10+ years of people management experience with the psychological and technical background.
+Innovative, result-oriented **Engineering Manageri** with 10+ years of people management experience with the psychological and technical background.
 Excel in building offshore and onsite teams, deep practical knowledge in leadership and motivational processes.
 Extensive experience in R&D, Product Development, Engineering and QC, and a full cycle of feature delivery.

 #### Professional Experience